thomas-hoellen/calc-distributions/README.md

 # calc-distributions
 This python package can be installed to use statistical operations for several distributions.
+The package was created during the attendance of the Udacity Data Science Nano Degree Program.

 ## How to use
 To use this python package you have to clone or download the repository.
 In the calc-distribution folder you need to execute the command `pip install .`.